mas-bandwidth/netcode/STANDARD.md

 Integer values are serialized in little endian byte order.

+This applies to:

+* Tokens
+* Packets
-Sequence numbers passed in to nonce byte arrays are in little endian order.
+* Sequence numbers converted to nonce bytes arrays
+* Associated data for AEAD encryption primitives

+In all cases, data is written in a binary format in little-endian order.

 ## Connect Token